 Many patients with pulmonary (lung) disease improve their quality of life by participating in The Ohio State University Wexner Medical Center’s Pulmonary Rehabilitation Program.
 We offer expert care for patients with lung disease.
-Ohio State is nationally ranked in this specialty by U.S.News & World Report.
+Ohio State is nationally recognized in this specialty by U.S.News & World Report.

 Pulmonary rehabilitation can benefit you in several ways: